Shin1203/Unit3--comsci-shin/README.md

 4.)
 Condition of each item is also stored and able to be edited in app

+5.)
+All information in the app should be neatly arranged in a table

 6.)
 App should be easy to use, and only requires simple instructions

 Developer plan- client will be involved in the entire process of development, giving feedback, wants complaints etc.